 Norms

 Making the right comparisons is critical to decision making.
-With Zappi, you can benchmark in a flexible, dynamic way, enabling you to draw on the best available benchmarks for the decision and the stimulus at that moment in time.
+With Zappi, you can benchmark in a flexible, dynamic way, enabling you to draw on the best available comparisons for the decision you need to make.

-A norm is a set of aggregate survey responses, against which a similar subject or answer set is compared.
-Simply put, comparing your results to a norm allows you to determine "what good looks like" for key metrics.
+You can use an aggregate of prior survey responses, a norm, as your benchmark.
+Comparing your results to a norm allows you to determine "what good looks like" for key metrics.

 How does Zappi calculate norms?